ShafayetB/Google/Google Analytics Individual Qualification/Exam.md

 - [ ] Google Ads Linking
 - [x] User ID
 - [ ] Audience Definitions

+In Multi-Channel Funnel Reports, how are default conversions credited?

+- [ ] Second to last campaign, search, or ad
+- [ ] Last campaign, search, or ad
+- [x] Equal credit along the conversion touchpoints
+- [ ] First campaign, search, or ad

 What report indicates the pages of a website where users first arrived?